The high level components of the ColumnStore architecture are:

-- ColumnStore is optimized for large scale aggregation / OLAP queries over large data sets.
+ColumnStore is optimized for large scale aggregation / OLAP queries over large data sets.
 As such indexes typically used to optimize query access for row based systems do not make sense since selectivity is low for such queries.
-Instead ColumnStore gains performance by only scanning necessary columns and utilizing multiple threads and servers to scale query response time.
+Instead ColumnStore gains performance by only scanning necessary columns, utilizing system maintained partitioning, and utilizing multiple threads and servers to scale query response time.

-- Datatype size is important.
+Datatype size is important.
 If say you have a column that can only have values 0 through 100 then declare this as a tinyint as this will be represented with 1 byte rather than 4 bytes for int.
 This will reduce the I/O cost by 4 times.
-For text columns, if the value can be represented by a char(8) / varchar(7) or smaller then it will be stored within the extent map and allow for capturing extent min/max values to support extent map elimination.
-Longer strings are stored as a pointer to a string value in a dictionary file requiring more storage and thus I/O.

-- Automated system partitioning of columns is provided by ColumnStore.
+Automated system partitioning of columns is provided by ColumnStore.
 As data is loaded into extent maps, the system will capture and maintain min/max values of column data in that extent map.
 New rows are appended to each extent map until full at which point a new extent map is created.
 For column values that are ordered or semi-ordered this allows for very effective data partitioning.
 By using the min and max values, entire extent maps can be eliminated and not read to filter data.
-This generally works particularly well for time dimension / series data or similar values that increase over time and are filtered on.
+This generally works particularly well for time dimension / series data or similar values that increase over time.